mattb03/Interpreter/README.txt

 1.)
 Download the installHavabol.zip file (its in the repo) 2.) unzip the file   $ unzip installHavaBol.zip
-3.) run the install.sh script  $ ./install.sh
+3.) go into the installHavaBol folder   $ cd installHavaBol 4.) run the install.sh script  $ ./install.sh

 DONE!